Pathfinder

 Challenges

-• Shortly after I joined the team, our UX researcher transitioned to other projects, so I took the time to thoroughly review the research and extract key insights to gain a clear understanding of the project's progress.
+• Shortly after I joined the team, our UX researcher left so I had to step up to quickly gain understanding of the project and how to shape the design direction.

 Achievements